br3ndonland/udacity-fsnd/04-web-apps/10-13-oauth/fsnd03_10-13-oauth.md

 3. Local permission system to protect each user's data from other users
 4. Facebook as another oauth2 provider

+The material extends the restaurant menu app.

+**The course code exists, confusingly, in two repos: [OAuth2.0](https://github.com/udacity/OAuth2.0) and [ud330](https://github.com/udacity/ud330/blob/master/Lesson2/step2/project.py).
+The code in ud330 is formatted a little better than the OAuth repo.**

 Instructor notes

 > Check out Udacity's awesome course on [Applied Cryptography](https://www.udacity.com/course/cs387) if you are interested in learning more about these concepts
 >
 > [Here](http://lepture.com/en/2013/create-oauth-server) is a blog on creating a your own auth system with Flask.

+The instructor notes in Lesson 10.02 Authentication and Authorization link to [lepture's blog post about Flask-OAuthlib](http://lepture.com/en/2013/create-oauth-server).
+He was the creator of Flask-OAuthlib and has now replaced it with the [announcement of Authlib](https://lepture.com/en/2018/announcement-of-authlib).
+We don't even use Flask-OAuthlib in this course, so I felt like this link was more distracting than helpful.

 ### 10.03.
 Authentication